 Professor Glenn Ellis and Team Through My Window gave the plenary talk at the Collaborative Knowledge Building Group’s fifth national congress in Trieste Italy, www.ckbg2015.disu.units.it/en/program.asp.(September 2015).

 Professor Glenn Ellis was profiled in the September 2015 newsletter of the Imaginative Education Research Group (IERG).
 IERG newsletters are available at http://ierg.ca/how-we-can-help/newsletters/.
 (August 2015).

 Smith College launched its Picker Engineering Program 15 years ago, promising to bring more women-who are educated in the liberal arts along with their technical training-into the male-dominated field.
 The Summer 2015 Smith Alumnae Quarterly features engineering alumnae who are delivering on that promise.

 The influential National Science Foundation Faculty Career Development Program has awarded Caitlyn Butler, class of 2004, $500,000 to pursue her pioneering research on special "Algal-Sludge Granules," which cut electricity consumption in half, while also cleansing water.

-Smith 2004 alum Cara Stepp recieved a CAREER award from NSF to enable enhanced communication through human-machine-interfaces.
+Smith 2004 alum Cara Stepp received a CAREER award from NSF to enable enhanced communication through human-machine-interfaces.
 The goal of her research is to develop new technology that will enable severely paralyzed individuals to communicate in a manner that is as fast and reliable as human speech.
-(March 2015)
+(March 2015).

-Professor Sarah J. Moore recieved the 2015 Faculty Teaching Award, an honor that represents distinguished teaching and an ability to connect with students, both in and outside the classroom.
-(February 2015)
+Professor Sarah J. Moore received the 2015 Faculty Teaching Award, an honor that represents distinguished teaching and an ability to connect with students, both in and outside the classroom.
+(February 2015).